collective/plone.jsonapi.routes/docs/customizing.rst

             """Set the value of the field
             """

+        def json_data(instance, default=None):
+            """Get a JSON compatible structure from the value
+            """

 To customize how the data is set to each field of the content, you have to register a more specific adapter to a field.

 This adapter has to implement then the `IFieldManager` interface.

+.. note:: The `json_data` function is called by the Data Manager Adapter
+          (`IDataManager`) to get a JSON compatible return Value, e.g.:
+          DateTime('2017/05/14 14:46:18.746800 GMT+2') -> "2017-05-14T14:46:18+02:00"

+.. note:: The `json_data` method is defined on context level (`IDataManger`) as
+          well as on field level (`IFieldManager`).
+This is to handle objects w/o fields, e.g. Catalog Brains, Portal Object etc. and Objects which contain fields and want to delegate the JSON representation to the field.

 .. important:: Please be aware that you have to implement security for field
                level access on your own.